 When a subscriber in your audience opts out of future email marketing, it's called an unsubscribe.
 CAN-SPAM, CASL in Canada, and other anti-spam laws require Mailchimp to have an unsubscribe process in place.

 In this article, you'll learn about unsubscribes in Mailchimp.

 Here are a few things to keep in mind when you manage unsubscribes in Mailchimp.

 Mailchimp doesn't allow outside unsubscribe processes, so you need to use the unsubscribe link we provide in your email templates.

-- If you see high rates of abuse complaints or unsubscribes, we recommend you use the double opt-in process for list subscriptions.
+If you see high rates of abuse complaints or unsubscribes, we recommend you use the double opt-in process for audience subscriptions.

-MailChimp treats all lists in your account independently.
-When a subscriber unsubscribes from a list, they are unsubscribed from only that list, and not all lists in the account.
-For users who use one account to manage lists for multiple clients, this is important, so a subscriber who opts out of email marketing from one client isn't unsubscribed from other client lists.
+Mailchimp treats all audiences in your account independently.
+When a contact unsubscribes from an audience, they opt out of marketing emails for that audience only.
+For users who use one account to manage audiences for multiple clients, this is important, so a subscriber who opts out of email marketing from one client isn't unsubscribed from other client audiences.

-When you use a master list, it allows your subscribers to unsubscribe without the concern that they may be on another list in the account.
-If a subscriber who believes they opted out of communications from your company continues to receive campaigns sent to other lists, it can result in complaints that could put your account at risk for compliance issues.
+When you use a primary audience, it allows your subscribers to unsubscribe without the concern that they may be in another audience in the account.
+If a subscriber who believes they opted out of communications from your company continues to receive campaigns sent to other audiences, it can result in complaints that could put your account at risk for compliance issues.